netgen/local-development-setup/php/README.md

 ## 4 Symlink PHP binaries

-**Note**: as `MacPorts` already provides a PHP binary for each PHP version, this step is needed only if you installed using `Homebrew`.
+**Note**: as MacPorts already provides a PHP binary for each PHP version, this step is needed only if you installed using Homebrew.

 Symlink each PHP binary to an easily accessible alias: